Change Finder preferences on Mac

-These items also appear in Open and Save dialogues.
-See Customise the Finder toolbars.
+These items also appear in Open and Save dialogs.
+See Customize the Finder toolbars.

 Show all filename extensions

-A filename extension — a full stop followed by a few letters or words that you see at the end of some filenames (for example .jpg) — identifies the type of file.
+A filename extension—the period followed by a few letters or words that you see at the end of some filenames (for example, .jpg)—identifies the type of file.
 This option affects most, but not all, filenames.